squirrels-analytics/squirrels-analytics.github.io/docs/docs/quickstart.md

 ]
 ```

 The first two parameters to the **SelectParameterOption** constructors are the ID and label.
 The ID must be distinct across options and should never change in the future.
-If an API client associates ID "3" to mean "the dataset will be grouped by day of year", then the ID must always stay as "3" such that this association would never be broken, even if the label of the option changes to "Day Index of Year" instead.
+If an API client associates ID "3" to mean "the dataset will be grouped by day of year", then the ID must always stay as "3" such that this association would never be broken... even if the label of the option changes to "Day Index of Year" in the future.

-Arbitrary keyword arguments such as "dim_col" and "order_by_col" can be specified to the **SelectParameterOption** constructor which will be treated as custom fields to the parameter option that can be used later.
+Arbitrary keyword arguments such as "dim_col" and "order_by_col" can be specified to the **SelectParameterOption** constructor, which will be treated as custom fields to the parameter option.
 For more info, see the [Widget Parameters](./topics/parameters) page.

-:::note
+:::info

 The **SelectParameterOption** class has an "is_default" attribute to specify the parameter option(s) that are selected by default.
 By default, "is_default" is set to False.
-When none of the parameter options have "is_default" as True, the first option is selected by default for single-select parameters, and nothing is selected by default for multi-select parameters.
+When none of the parameter options have "is_default" set as True, the first option is selected by default for single-select parameters, and nothing is selected by default for multi-select parameters.

 :::